nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. The index must be valid and should be the index of target task in the group's task list.
-2. You are unable to specify whether to mark a task as done or undone.
-3. If a task is done it will be marked as undone, and vice versa.
+3. If a task is complete it will be marked as pending/overdue, and vice versa.
 4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).